 Bethel: The Place of Sanctification

-God said to Jacob, “Arise and go up to Bethel” (Genesis 35:1).
-Jacob had been there twice before.
-Both times, God had manifested Himself to Jacob in a most precious way.
-Circumstances, situations and pressures had caused Jacob to leave Bethel, the house of God.
+After hearing from God twice, circumstances and pressures caused Jacob to leave Bethel, the house of God.
 When God spoke to him he was in a strange place called Shechem.
-I wonder how many times we have allowed circumstances, situations and pressures to cause us to leave the house of God.
-When if we had stayed at Bethel the presence and blessing of God would have remained with us.
-We, like Jacob, need to hear from God, by way of divine revelation, telling us to go back to Bethel.
+I wonder how many times we have allowed situations and pressures to cause us to leave the house of God.
+When if we had stayed at Bethel, the presence and blessing of God would have remained with us.
+Like Jacob, we need to hear from God by way of divine revelation.

 How many of us have departed from the place God made Himself real to us, from the place we had at one time made some vows and commitments to the Lord?
 Perhaps one time you pitched your tent at Bethel and there God did a work of grace in and for you.
 It was there you made some commitments and promises and there God made Himself real to you.
 But now the days have gone by and other things have pressed in on your life.
 If you would suddenly come to your attention before God, you would have to confess you have wandered away from Bethel and the Holy Spirit may be saying to you, “Arise go back to Bethel.”
 Return to the place you first met me and your life was changed.

 One of the things we learned from the first message was that Bethel was a place of an altar.
 A place where we can be near God, seek His face and our lives can be changed.
 One of the deep concerns of my heart is that God would lay on the church a spirit of prayer.
 I know there are praying people in the church, but I also know the church of our day is not really a praying church, and that concerns me.